X-Men: Days of Future Past: Cast

 A mutant who can pass through solid objects.
 As the youngest member of the X-Men, she plays an important role in their fight for survival.
 Singer described Pryde as the prime facilitator and that Pryde's phasing ability enables time-travel to happen.
-Kinberg, when asked why Pryde is not the time-traveler in the film adaptation of the comic-book story, said, "[If] we tried to follow the original and use Kitty, we had a problem because [Elliot] is 25 years old and [he'd] be -20 in the First Class era".
+Kinberg, when asked why Pryde is not the time-traveler in the film adaptation of the comic-book story, said, "[If] we tried to follow the original and use Kitty, we had a problem because Ellen was 25 years old and she'd be -20 in the First Class era".